h4cktivist/MetadataDelGUI/README.md

 This small Python program can delete all metadata from your image.
 Using:
-1. Replace .py file to your image directory;
+1. Place .py file to your image directory;
 2. Start MDelGUI.py

 P.S Also, module PIL and Python-tk must be installed